shivani-CI/Kibble-Kitchen/README.md

     - Crispy Forms: All forms are styled using Bootstrap with Crispy Forms to ensure a clean, responsive design.
     - Navigation Bar: The Top navigation bar includes login/logout links and allow easy access to all sections of the website.

-  <span id="features">7.</span> Recipe Favourites:
-    - Save Favourite Recipes: Users can add recipes to their list of favorites for easy access later.

   <span id="features">8.</span> Admin Dashboard:
-    - Admin Control: Admin users can access the default Django admin panel to manage users, recipes, meal plans, comments and they can approve or reject recipes.
+    - Admin Control: Admin users can access the default Django admin panel to manage users, recipes, meal plans, comments and they can approve or reject recipes, comments, meal plans and users.

   <span id="features">9.</span> Data Validation & Error Handling:
     - All forms (recipe creation, meal plans and comments) are validated to ensure valid data input from users.